-There will be six key inter-related presentations on the day, with a Q&A session:
+There will be seven key inter-related presentations on the day, with a Q&A session:

 - Food – a fact of life: 30 years and still having an impact Roy Ballam, British Nutrition Foundation

-- What’s happening around the world?
+- What’s happening in food education around the world?
 Louise Davies, Food Teachers Centre

-- Food, health and sustainability in education Dr Simon Steenson, British Nutrition Foundation
+- Healthier and more sustainable diets Dr Simon Steenson, British Nutrition Foundation

 - What makes quality food education?
 Frances Meek, British Nutrition Foundation plus case studies from practising teachers